LG Electronics: Rolly keyboard

-Automotive

-LG Electronics manufactures vehicle audio for many manufacturers including Opel, Renault, Vauxhall and Volkswagen.
-LG Electronics also manufacturers teardrop trailers and produces displays for many vehicle manufacturers.

 Competitive position: innovation

 In 2021, the World Intellectual Property Organization (WIPO)'s annual World Intellectual Property Indicators report ranked LG's number of patent applications published under the PCT System as 4th in the world, with 2,759 patent applications being published during 2020.
-This position is an impressive increase from their previous ranking as 10th in 2019 with 1,646 applications.
+This position is an impressive increase from its previous ranking as 10th in 2019 with 1,646 applications.

 In 2023, the World Intellectual Property Organization (WIPO)'s Annual PCT Review ranked LG Electronics's number of patent applications published under the PCT System as 6th in the world, with 1,887 patent applications being published during 2023.

 In 2024 LG's number of designs in industrial design registrations published under the Hague System was ranked as 4th in the world, with 352 design registrations being published during 2023.

 Marketing and public relations

 Sponsorships

 LG Sports Limited, a subsidiary of LG Corporation, owns the Korean Baseball Organisation (KBO) LG Twins (LG 트윈스).
 Through an acquisition in 1990, the MBC Blue Dragons (who was one of the six original founding members of the KBO in 1982) became the LG Twins.
-The team has won four Korean Series (1990, 1994, 2023, and 2025).
+The team has won two Korean Series (1990 and 1994).
 LG attracts a large attendance of fans and to much of their enjoyment, took third place in the league.

 In August 2013, LG Electronics announced that it would sponsor German Bundesliga club Bayer 04 Leverkusen for the next three years with an option to extend for one more year.
 LG sponsors the International Cricket Council, the world governing body for cricket and also sponsors the ICC Awards.

 From 2009 to 2013, LG Electronics sponsored Formula One as a Global Partner and Technology Partner.
 LG was also an official supplier to Virgin Racing and Lotus Racing team, plus engine manufacturer Cosworth from 2010 to 2012.
 LG also sponsors London Fashion Week and the LG Arena in Birmingham.

 During the period 2001–2003, LG sponsored the snooker Grand Prix.
 During these years the tournament was known as the LG Cup.
 In 2008, LG became sponsors of the Extreme Sport 'FSO4 Freeze' festival.

 The LG Electronics company in Australia dissolved its sponsorship with cricketer David Warner on 27 March 2018 and dropped him as the brand ambassador of the company over the ball tampering scandal during the third Test of their 2017–18 tempestuous series against South Africa.
 Warner had an agreement with the company in 2014 and his contract had been planned for renewal.